Floobits/floobits-sublime/README.md

 ### Development status: Works, but rough around the edges.
 It's probably worth waiting a little while for this plugin to mature and stabilize.

+## This plugin does not work on Windows.
+The Python included with the Windows version of Sublime Text 2 does not have the [select](http://docs.python.org/2/library/select.html) module.
+We're working on fixing this.

 # Installation instructions

 * Clone this repository or download and extract a tarball.